riscvarchive/riscv-poky/README.md

 **Warning**: This will download a large amount of data over the network and use up a significant amount of space on disk.

-The local.conf file is preconfigured to build for the `qemuriscv64` machine by default (to use the Spike simulator instead, or to target real hardware, change this to `riscv64`). `core-image-minimal` is an image target, which contains a list of packages to build as well as instructions how to install them into an image.
+The local.conf file is preconfigured to build for the `riscv64` machine by default. `core-image-minimal` is an image target, which contains a list of packages to build as well as instructions how to install them into an image.

 Depending on the machine, the build process can take a very long time (remember that this downloads and builds dozens of packages, including riscv-tools, riscv-qemu and riscv-linux).
 Note that bitbake is very efficient at utilizing highly parallel machines since it can spawn off many jobs in parallel.